Wei2624/Wei2624.github.io/_MachineLearning/sv_discriminative_model.md

 We can use gradient descent or Newton's method to find the max of it.

 **Note**: logistic regression is binary case of softmax regression.
-Sigmoid function is binary case of sigmoid function.
+Sigmoid function is binary case of softmax function.